De Mond Estuary: Where our water network meets the ocean

-Our farm, situated between the small towns of Elim, Bredasdorp and L’Agulhas, in the Overberg region in South Africa, is also home to the Black Oystercatcher Restaurant, Wedding Venue, Tasting Room & Deli/Gift Shop, self-catering Cottages and the Fraser’s Folly Brewhouse.
+Our farm, situated between the small towns of Elim, Bredasdorp and L’Agulhas, in the Overberg region in South Africa, is also home to the Black Oystercatcher Restaurant, Tasting Room & Deli/Gift Shop, Wedding Venue and self-catering Cottages.
+And now a craft brewery, Fraser’s Folly.
 We also love the land and natural environment – and do all we can to protect it.